Women’s History Month Teaching Resources

 The History

-Women’s History Month began in the US as a weeklong celebration in 1978 California, driven by the Education Task Force in Sonoma County.
+Women’s History Month began in the US in 1978 as a weeklong celebration in California, driven by the Education Task Force in Sonoma County.
 Two years later, President Carter made Women’s History Week officially the week of March 8th.

-It would be another seven years of growing celebrations in March before the National Women’s History Project would successfully petition Congress to make March Women’s History Month.
+It would be another seven years of growing celebrations in March before the National Women’s History Project successfully petitioned Congress to make March Women’s History Month.
 During that same era, the United Nations recognized March 8th as International Women’s Day.
-This singular day was meant to bring focus to women’s issues around the world.
 As of 2014, over 100 countries around the world recognize March 8th as International Women’s Day, celebrating women’s achievements and taking action against inequality.

 Teaching Women’s History